iantaylor-NOAA/nmfs-fish-tools.github.io/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [NOAA Fisheries Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [nmfs-toolbox](mailto:nmfs-toolbox@noaa.gov).
+Please report unacceptable behavior to [nmfs-toolbox@noaa.gov](mailto:nmfs-toolbox@noaa.gov).

 ## I don't want to read this whole thing I just have a question!!!